sheddyranking/SQL-Crash-Course/README.md

 > QuerySelectionOrder is `FROM->WHERE->SELECT`.

-> Filteringn a List, it is better to use `IN` operator and passed in the filter keys rather than using the `OR` operator.
+> Filtering a List, it is better to use `IN` operator and passed in the filter keys rather than using the `OR` operator.

 > Use Underscore to define a length of character, example, `A____`, this return a names with length of 5.